cloudfoundry/docs-buildpacks/ruby/ruby-tips.html.md

-Environment variables available to you include both those [defined by the DEA] (../../devguide/deploy-apps/environment-variable.html#dea-set) and those defined by the Ruby buildpack, described below.
+Environment variables available to you include both those [defined by the DEA] (../../devguide/deploy-apps/environment-variable.html#dea-set) and those defined by the Ruby buildpack, as described below.

 ### <a id='BUNDLE-BIN-PATH'></a>BUNDLE\_BIN\_PATH ###